mariyamjabir/mariyamjabir/README.md

-Hi there 👋 , I'm **Mariyam**, a dedicated Machine Learning & AI Engineer with a strong background in Human Resources.
+Hi there 👋 , I'm **Mariyam Jabir**, a dedicated Machine Learning & AI Engineer with a strong background in Human Resources.
 After 5 years in HR, I made a successful transition to the tech field, combining my analytical skills with a passion for AI and data science.

-### 📚 Education & Skills**
+### 📚 Education & Skills
 I hold an MBA in Information Systems Management and a BSc in Computer Science.
 I’m constantly expanding my skill set through continuous learning.
 My expertise includes:
  - Machine Learning and Deep Learning